rafael-dassan/b2b-data-mass-application/README.md

 | [data-mass/main.py](data-mass/main.py) | Holds menus and sub-menus for each available operation.
 It also executes the script.  |
 | [data-mass/common.py](data-mass/common.py) | Holds validation and external functions, and API requests. |
 | [.gitignore](.gitignore) | Holds all files that should not be tracked by system version control. |

+## Important Notes

+### Azure IAM

+This script are also capable to create Azure IAM (Identity and Access Management) Users.

+One user could be created at a time using Option "Create User IAM" under "Microservice" menu from "main.py" Script.

+There's an Integration between Azure and Magento to create a new User in Magento after an Azure IAM User is created.
+The time to this happen may vary but you should expect to wait around 30 seconds for the synchronization.

+At this this time, there's only one Country (DO - Dominican Republic) and two Environments Enabled with IAM Feature:
+- DEV for Web
+- UAT for Mobile

+Here we have a list of fields to create an IAM User:
+- A valid E-mail Address - Ex: abiuser@mail.com
+- Password - Ex: Magento123
+- First Name - Email Prefix - Ex: abiuser
+- Last Name - Email Prefix - Ex: abiuser
+- Account ID - Ex: 0000248660
+- Tax ID - Ex: 00300489572

 ## Visual Studio Code plugins